-Russian media: Ex-Soviet leader Mikhail Gorbachev dead at 91
+Mikhail Gorbachev, who steered Soviet breakup, dead at 91

 Russians blamed him for the 1991 implosion of the Soviet Union — a once-fearsome superpower whose territory fractured into 15 separate nations.
 His former allies deserted him and made him a scapegoat for the country’s troubles.

-His run for president in 1996 was a national joke, and he polled less than 1 percent of the vote.
+His run for president in 1996 was a national joke, and he polled less than 1% of the vote.

-In 1997, he resorted to making a TV ad for Pizza Hut to earn money for his charitable foundation, His former allies deserted him and made him a scapegoat for the country’s troubles.
+In 1997, he resorted to making a TV ad for Pizza Hut to earn money for his charitable foundation.

 “In the ad, he should take a pizza, divide it into 15 slices like he divided up our country, and then show how to put it back together again,” quipped Anatoly Lukyanov, a one-time Gorbachev supporter.